 ZAP-70 deficiency is a primary immunodeficiency disorder Primary Immunodeficiencies Immunodeficiency disorders are associated with or predispose patients to various complications, including infections, autoimmune disorders, and lymphomas and other cancers.
 Primary immunodeficiencies... read more that involves cellular immunity deficiencies Cellular immunity deficiencies Immunodeficiency disorders are associated with or predispose patients to various complications, including infections, autoimmune disorders, and lymphomas and other cancers.
 Primary immunodeficiencies... read more .
 Inheritance is autosomal recessive.

 ZAP-70 is important in T-cell signaling and in T-cell selection in the thymus.
 ZAP-70 deficiency causes T-cell activation defects.
-Inheritance is autosomal recessive.

-> Diagnosis is similar to that for SCID.
+Diagnosis of ZAP-70 deficiency is similar to that for SCID.

 ZAP-70 deficiency may be suspected in older children with a history of recurrent infections or other characteristic manifestations.
 Complete blood count, including absolute WBC count and differential, is done; immunoglobulin levels are measured.
 Responses to mitogens and to standard vaccine antigens are determined to evaluate WBC and antibody function.

 The disorder is considered in patients with the following:

 Other tests may be done; they include flow cytometry to determine T, B, and natural killer cell counts.
 Adenosine deaminase (ADA) and purine nucleoside phosphorylase levels in WBCs, red blood cells, and fibroblasts are measured.